FoxaxeWasTaken/FoxaxeWasTaken/README.md

 ## About me
 - 🏫 I'm a student at [EPITECH](https://www.epitech.eu/) Nantes
-- 🤓 You can call me a weeb as I love anime and manga and play video games
+- 🤓 You can call me a weeb as I love anime, manga and play video games
 - 💾 Passionate about computer science, new technologies and embedded systems

 ## IRL